rafaljusiak/keep-fm/README.md

 ## How-to
 1. Make sure you have installed `Docker` and `docker-compose`.
 2. If you don't have already installed `invoke` - install it with `pip install invoke` command.
-3. Run commands in that order: `invoke build`, `invoke migrate`, `invoke start`.
-4. Create your user account with `invoke create-super-user` command.
+3a.
+Setup solution with `invoke initial-setup` command.
+3b.
+At one step you will be asked for your credentials (username, email and password) - you don't need to use the same as your last.fm credentials.
+4. Execute `invoke start` to run application.
 5. Login to admin dashboard at `http://127.0.0.1:8000/admin` and configure your account.
-6. When your account is ready - run `invoke update-data <your_user_name>` to start fetching your scrobbles from last.fm.
+6. When your account is ready - run `invoke update-data <your_last_fm_user_name>` to start fetching your scrobbles from last.fm.

 ### Alpha/in progress features
 - Associate scrobbled tracks with Spotify URLs.